-Statistics show that the Supreme Court receives a small portion of its caseload from the 7th Circuit, recently taking two cases to review but not acting on either.
+Statistics show that the U.S. Supreme Court receives few of its cases from the 7thCircuit, recently taking two cases to review but not acting on either.
 Most other U.S. Circuit courts experience about a 50 percent reversal rate among cases reviewed by the Supreme Court.
-In the last five years the 7th Circuit has begun each session with about 1,800 cases on its docket and nearly 3,000 more are filed each year.
+In the last five years the 7th Circuit has begun each session with about 1,800 cases on its docket and around 3,000 more are filed each year.
 Of those, nearly 3,000 are terminated and each judge writes about 130 decisions per year.

 In November 2015, the 7th Circuit struck a blow against state-level laws that restricted access to abortions, called TRAP laws.
 Designed to legislate abortion clinics out of business, the restrictions often attempted to impose mandatory waiting periods, forced ultrasounds, and limitations on abortion providers, including requiring admitting privileges at nearby hospitals.
 Wisconsin had attempted to impose those restrictions but a district court and later the 7thCircuit Court threw them out as unjustified and not necessary for health care reasons.
 In 2016 the Supreme Court concurred, striking down Texas TRAP laws and declaring them unconstitutional.

 An illegal alien caused the 7th Circuit to take a close look at Second Amendment-protected rights, resulting in a broadened interpretation of the statute.
 In 2013 a citizen of Mexico was found in possession of ammunition, which a court determined was illegal.
 When the man appealed, the 7th Circuit Court upheld the Wisconsin district court decision that he was in violation of the law, but the justices’ opinion created a stir.
 The case caused the 7th Circuit justices to consider a 2008 decision, District of Columbia vs. Heller, and opined that even illegal aliens have some rights under the Second Amendment of the Constitution.